Sikang-Hu/Notes/LeetCode/binary_tree.md

 public void inorder(TreeNode root) {
     Deque<Integer> stack = new ArrayDeque<>();
     TreeNode curr = root;
-    while (curr != null || !stack.isEmpty()) {
+    // This condition is pretty important, if missing the first condition, it will not traverse the right subtree of the root while (curr != null || !stack.isEmpty()) {
         while (curr != null) {
             stack.add(curr);